remult/remult/docs/tutorials/tutorial-react.md

    import compression from 'compression';
    import helmet from 'helmet';
    import expressJwt from 'express-jwt';
-   import { getJwtTokenSignKey } from '../AuthService';
+   import { getJwtSigningKey } from '../AuthService';
    import { remultExpress } from 'remult/remult-express';
    import '../Task';
    import '../TasksService';